STAMP-project/dspot/dspot-web/mojo/README.md

 ## Installation

-This application uses the [Mojolicious web framework](https://mojolicious.org/) and relies on a Postgres DB to store the task management system and the results.
+This application uses the [Mojolicious web framework](https://mojolicious.org/) and relies on a Postgres DB to store the task management system.
+Results are stored on disk.

 You will need to install Perl and Mojolicious, plus a few other plugins.
 It is good practice to use [perlbrew](https://perlbrew.pl/) to manage one's perl installation, although it is not required.
 Then requirements can be installed with: